The anatomy of accessible forms: Best practices

 In today’s post, we will go through all the ingredients of creating an accessible form that provides the best user experience for all users.
 We will go through each aspect of creating an accessible form, understand why a particular step is important, and how it affects people with disabilities or users in general.

-The first rule to create a truly accessible form is to use native HTML form controls.
-They are accessible by default with all assistive technologies and it is semantically correct.
+The first rule for creating a truly accessible form is to use native HTML form controls as much as possible.
+Most of them are accessible by default with all assistive technologies, and they are semantically correct.

 Let’s look at some examples of native form elements: